Morpho menelaus: Caterpillars

 These social caterpillars feed on Erythroxylum, Dalbergia, and Fabaceae, and may prefer to feed on new leaves of host plants since these new leaves are easier and more nutritious to eat.
 The caterpillars are red-brown in color with bright green spots.
 They are covered with bristles that release an irritant upon contact.
 Conversely, the peak of the caterpillar is in the dry season, a climate that is unsuitable for most animal communities.
 These caterpillars will enter diapause or suspend development and can delay pupation in order to survive this harsh period and the lack of water.
 As the dry season continues, the caterpillar population declines due to predation.

-Adult
+Adults

-One of the best predictors of adult butterfly occurrence is the observation of species in captivity interact with ripe fruit.
+One of the best seasonal predictors of adult butterfly occurrence is the ripening of zoochorous fruit.
 Adult emergence occurs primarily in the beginning of the wet season, when the climate and air humidity makes food resources plentiful and oviposition advantageous.
 The butterfly spends 3 to 4 weeks as an adult, and the entire life cycle is about 115 days.
 Adults fly along rivers, or anywhere that open land has been revealed.